 If you have been certified by a medical professional as having a severe mental impairment (SMI), you are not counted as occupying your property for the purposes of council tax.

-You are deemed severely mentally impaired if you have been certified by a medical practitioner as having an impairment of intelligence and social functioning which is expected to be permanent and you are receiving or eligible one of the following:
+You are deemed severely mentally impaired if you have been certified by a medical practitioner as having a severe impairment of intelligence and social functioning which is expected to be permanent and you are receiving or eligible one of the following:

 - attendance allowance under 64 of the Social Security Contributions and Benefits Act 1992.